ipv0/ipv0/README.md

-- 👋 Hi, I’m @ipv0
+Alex A.
-- 👀 Web Development, Linux, COding, Electronics, etc..
+Interested in coding, web development, Linux and electronics.
-- 🌱 I’m currently re-learning JS, and remembering React
+Since I've been out of the loop for quite some time, I’m currently re-learning JS, and remembering React.

 <!---
 ipv0/ipv0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.